Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-fragmentation-downlink-header-abort title='Receiver-Abort packet (following an all-1 packet with incorrect RCS).'}

-Class A and Class B/Class C end-devices do not manage retransmissions and timers in the same way.
+Class A and Class B or Class C end-devices do not manage retransmissions and timers in the same way.

 #### Class A end-devices